The Founder of the Little Missenden Festival

 While her deepest roots were in Buckinghamshire, Pat wrote in one of her poems of being ‘landlocked’; she loved the sea, especially at St Ives, which she visited often with Charles’s and Mark’s families, and Branscombe in Devon with Ailsa’s family.
 She had been a strong swimmer, and always seemed energised by watching the white horses out at sea in rough weather.
 She often returned to Geneva to visit Richard (who had settled there and worked for the World Health Organisation), and reminisced evocatively about her earlier travels to Istanbul, Florence, and above all Venice, which she loved with a passion – she kept a brass dragon from a Venetian gondola above the fireplace in the sitting room at Dering Cottage.
 Her interest in foreign cultures was reflected in her reading – perennial favourites were the Tale of Genji, Simenon’s Maigret novels, and Proust, which she read twice in the original French.

 Pat died in January 1998, a few days short of her 93rd birthday, at home in Dering Cottage.
-Of her children, Jane (who married into the family of the artist Ben Nicholson) had died tragically of cancer in 1975; Charles (an art-critic and –historian) also died of cancer, in 2009.
-Pat’s surviving children, Ailsa, Mark and Richard, and her 18 grandchildren remember her with great fondness, and several members of the family return to Little Missenden for the Festival each October.
+Of her children, Jane (who married into the family of the artist Ben Nicholson) had died tragically of cancer in 1975; Charles (an art-critic and –historian) also died of cancer, in 2009; Ailsa (a composer) died in 2017.
+Pat’s surviving children, Mark and Richard, and her 18 grandchildren remember her with great fondness, and several members of the family return to Little Missenden for the Festival each October.

 The story of the Festival

 This article is largely based on the booklet published by the Little Missenden Festival in 2009 to celebrate 50 years of the Festival, with assistance from Richard Harrison